 UNCOATED: Lime Prime is a breathable, non flammable, inorganic, mineral primer.
 There are scenarios where these inherent properties are highly beneficial.
 These scenarios are briefly described below.
 Always test first if you intend to leave Lime Prime uncoated in a living area where the appearance is important.
 Ceilings, especially popcorn ceilings are frequently coated with two coats of Lime Prime and the flat Lime usually looks good on these surfaces.
 But most decorative walls receive a tinted topcoat over Lime Prime.

-TOP COATING: Most paints can be used to topcoat Lime Prime.
+TOP COATING: Most quality acrylic paints can be used to topcoat Lime Prime.
+We recommend testing different top coats in advance to insure compatibility.
 Lime Seal is the best topcoat.
 Lime Prime has been coated with all sorts of paints over the years.
 Most often acrylic based contractor paints, especially on large commercial projects.
 All the paint we have tried work well but we can't test them all.
 It's best to test other paints first to insure compatibility.
-Lime Seal works synergistically with Lime Prime so this is the best topcoat for important projects, particularly if it is a demanding exterior surface or an area that needs to be waterproof and mold resistant long term.
+Lime Seal works synergistically with Lime Prime so this is the best topcoat for important projects, particularly if it is a demanding exterior surface or an area that needs to be waterproof, scrubbable and mold resistant long term.

 Breathable Primer: Lime Prime x 1 or 2 coats.
 In areas with severe persistent external moisture infiltrations such as leaky basements, flood zones etc. it may be best to use two coats and leave Lime Prime uncoated.
 This leaves a breathable surface that won't trap moisture and is easy to keep clean and maintain as needed.

 Waterproof Top Coat: In dry areas without persistent external moisture infiltrations such as bathrooms, pool areas, shower rooms...
-Spaces that do not have exterior water, rain or moisture infiltrating from the behind the wall can be topcoated without risk of trapping water / moisture inside the wall.
-We apply Lime Prime and Lime Seal x 2 coats for these spaces.
+Spaces that do not have exterior water, rain or moisture infiltrating from the behind the wall can be topcoated without risk of trapping water / moisture inside the wall (Mold Atrium).
+We apply Lime Prime and Lime Seal x 2 coats for these dried spaces.

-Problematic Exteriors: Some windows and exterior areas have had severe moisture / mold issues a long time.
+Flooded, Moldy, Water Logged Surfaces: Some areas have had severe moisture / mold issues a long time.
 Water and mold may have been infiltrating into the substrate for many years.
+In a flood situation we prime as soon as the water recedes and then follow up.
+Some areas are just long term problem areas.
 Once these areas are well dried and prepped, it is best to apply two coats of Lime Prime and 2 coats of Lime Seal.
 This provides superior surface film protection both against the substrate and against the exterior elements.
 IF the substrate cannot be dried and prepped well, then follow the Breathable Primer instructions above.

 BREATHABLE OR WATERPROOF?
-When considering top coating it can help to consider how much breath-ability is desired on the surface.
+Don't Create a Mold Atrium: When considering top coating it can help to consider how much breath-ability is desired on the surface.
 One of Lime Prime's great strengths is that it is breathable.
 It won't trap moisture.
 Sometimes this is exactly what is needed.
 On other projects a vapor barrier is the best choice.
 We can help you make this choice on a project by project basis.

 The Basic Rule of Thumb:a) Breathable: If persistent moisture infiltration is expected into the substrate from the exterior, apply breathable Lime Prime. b.)
 Waterproof: If persistent moisture infiltration is expected into the substrate from the interior, apply Lime Prime and waterproof Lime Seal x 2 coats.